 - Provide support to the client for any and all project close out requirements as required.

 The separate, new space was completed over a three-week span with assistance from unused parts of the campus of NYC Health + Hospitals.
-The Roosevelt Island Medical Center has begun to accommodate patients with and without COVID-19 who are stable and do not need ICU care.
-Most patients will be transferred from NYC Health + Hospitals/ Bellevue, Elmhurst, Kings County, and Lincoln.
+The Roosevelt Island Medical Center accommodated patients with and without COVID-19 who were stable and did not need ICU care.
+Most patients were transferred from NYC Health + Hospitals/ Bellevue, Elmhurst, Kings County, and Lincoln.
 The temporary hospital, which officially opened on March 27, was able to accommodate its first 100 patients that week.
-The additional beds are expected to open the week of April 13th.
-This project is part of HHCs’ strategy to expand capacity system-wide to accommodate the surge in patients with COVID-19 by working to open 3,000 additional ICU beds by May 1.
+The additional beds opened the week of April 13th.
+This project was part of HHCs’ strategy to expand capacity system-wide to accommodate the surge in patients with COVID-19 by working to open 3,000 additional ICU beds by May 1.